 Smokefree (Signs) Regulations 2007.
 Smokefree (Vehicle Operators and Penalty Notices) Regulations 2007.
 Sunday Trading Act 1994.

 Supply of Goods and Services Act 1982.

 Supply of Machinery (Safety) Regs 1992.

 Telecommunications Act 1984.

 Textile Products (Indications of Fibre Content) Regs 1986.

 Theft Acts 1968 and 1978.

 Timeshare Act 1992.

 Town Police Clauses Act 1847.
 Trade Descriptions Act 1968.

 Trade Marks Act 1994.

 Trading Standards - Agricultural (Miscellaneous Provisions) Act 1968.

 Transmissible Spongiform Encephalopathies (England) Regulations 2008.

 Unfair Terms in Consumer Contracts Regulations 1999.

 Unsolicited Goods and Services Acts 1971 and 1975.

 Video Recordings Acts 1984 and 1993.

 Warm Homes & Energy Conservation Act 2000.
 Water Acts 1973-2003.

 Water Industry Act 1991.

 Water Industry Act 1999.

 Weeds Act 1959.
 Weights and Measures Act 1985.

 Wildlife and Countryside Act 1981.

 Wine Regulations 2009.

 Worcester City Act 1985.

 Zoo Licensing Act 1981.

+RESOURCES

+1. Finance

-RESOURCES 1.
-Finance Subject Detail Delegated by: Delegated to: Cabinet/Leader.
-Capital To place with private firms any Heads of Service in Programme. projects within the Capital consultation with the Programme which it is not Procurement possible to undertake within the Manager.
-Council.
+Subject Detail Delegated by: Delegated to: Capital Programme.
+To place with private firms any projects within the Capital Programme which it is not possible to undertake within the Council.
+Cabinet/Leader.
+Heads of Service in consultation with the Procurement Manager.
 We no longer undertake these any more.
-Corporate Risk To monitor, review and update Cabinet/Leader.
-Executive Director Register. the corporate and departmental Finance and Resources risk registers. in consultation with the Audit Board and the relevant Portfolio Holder.
-To write off irrecoverable debts: Debts. a. & b.
-Cabinet/ a.
-Executive Director Leader.
-Finance and a. up to the value of £2,500.
-Resources b. over £2,500. b.
+Corporate Risk Register.
+To monitor, review and update the corporate and departmental risk registers.
+Cabinet/Leader.
+Executive Director Finance and Resources in consultation with the Audit Board and the relevant Portfolio Holder.
+Debts.
+To write off irrecoverable debts: a. up to the value of £2,500. b. over £2,500. a. & b.
+Cabinet/ Leader. a.
+Executive Director Finance and Resources b.
 Executive Director Finance and Resources with the agreement of the Leader of the Council.
-Local Government To make determinations under Cabinet/Leader.
-Financial Services and Housing Act the following Schedules and Manager 1989.
-Sections of the Act: Part 1 Schedule 3 Paragraph 9 (1) (b) Schedule 3 Section 42 (2) (g) Section 50 (3) (b) Section 56 (1) Section 60 (2) Section 63 (1)
+Local Government and Housing Act 1989.
+To make determinations under the following Schedules and Sections of the Act: • Part 1 Schedule 3 • Paragraph 9 (1) (b) Schedule 3 • Section 42 (2) (g) • Section 50 (3) (b) • Section 56 (1) • Section 60 (2) • Section 63 (1) Cabinet/Leader.
+Financial Services Manager

 Maturity Mortgages.
 To deal with requests for the premature repayment of monies secured by maturity mortgages/local bonds.
 Cabinet/Leader.
 Financial Services Manager.
 New Homes Bonus scheme To administer the New Homes Bonus scheme including initial assessment of applications.
 Following consultation with the Chairman of the New Homes Bonus Community Grants Panel, to reject applications which are ineligible or inappropriate.
-Cabinet/Leader 1.
-Executive Director Finance and Resources.
-2. Following consultation with the Chairman of the New Homes Bonus Community Grants Panel Tax Relief Reimbursement.
+Cabinet/Leader 1.Executive Director Finance and Resources.2.Following consultation with the Chairman of the New Homes Bonus Community Grants Panel Tax Relief Reimbursement.
 To be an authorized signatory of the purpose of making formal claims to the Inland Revenue for the periodic reimbursement of tax relief granted by the Council.
 Cabinet/Leader.
 Head of Customer Access and Financial Support.
 Utilities - Restoration or Continuance of Services.
 To deal in consultation with the relevant Portfolio Holder and generally in accordance with emergency procedures with applications received pursuant to the arrangements according to section 33 of the Local Government (Miscellaneous Provision) Act 1976 (Public Utility Services to Dwellings) and to take such action as may be necessary for the recovery of any payments made by the Council in pursuance of such arrangements.
 Cabinet/Leader.
 Financial Services Manager or Head of Planning & Regeneration.